MicrosoftDocs/partner-center-pr.ru-ru/partner-center/billing.md

-## <a href="" id="usagebasedbilling"></a>Выставление счетов в зависимости от использования
+## <a href="" id="usagebasedbilling"></a>Usage-based billing

-Azure работает согласно модели "оплаты по факту", при которой вы платите только за использованные службы Azure.
+Azure operates in the "pay as you go" model, in which you are only billed for Azure services used.

 <table>
 <colgroup>